chowy333/WMKPN-Burst_Super-Resolution/README.md

 ### Test Models

-- evalutate on test dataset with pretrained model by synthtic datasets (+ gamma correctioned images)
+- How to evalutate on test dataset with pretrained model by synthtic datasets (+ gamma correctioned images)
    1. check the test image path and output image path
    2. set the path of pretrained ckpt
    3. run the code with bash